 Commitment is about loyalty, cherishing one’s partner above all others, not scanning the horizon for who might be better.
 Commitment doesn’t always imply marriage, given that some partners don’t feel it necessary to legally formalize their commitment, and in some places, partners are forbidden to marry even if they want to.
 But with or without a legal document, commitment means a lifelong promise of devotion and care.
 Where there’s commitment, there’s no worry of being replaced if someone “better” comes along.

 No doubt there is much more to understand about couples.
 But at this point, the Gottmans say that science has helped us understand what makes relationships succeed or fail.
-My therapy and couples intensives are based on research which seems to work for a majority of couples.
+My therapy and couples intensives are based on research which works for the majority of couples, if they practice the research-based skills that I teach them.